redhat-developer/developers.redhat.com/_docker/drupal/dev/README.md

 To do that, firstly visit registry.redhat.io and ensure that you can log in (you should be able to log in with your Red Hat Developer account)

-Next copy `local-config.sh.example` to `local-config.sh` and provide the values for your username and password. `local-config.sh` should not be committed to Git and is already set to be ignored.
+Next copy `local-config.sh.example` to `local-config.sh` and provide the values for your username and password, of you have a no exipre login cert you can change REGISTRY_REDHAT_IO_SKIP_LOGIN to true then the script will not attempt to login first. `local-config.sh` should not be committed to Git and is already set to be ignored.

 #### Install mkcert